What We See

 Narrowbody Aviation2

 Aviation financing changed drastically during COVID.
 Previously a well-capitalized space supported by a deep bench of public securitization market participants, the pandemic drove a sharp pullback that resulted in both equity and debt financing sources abandoning the midlife sector.
 Geopolitical conflicts and global economic concerns have further added to these challenges.
 With a robust recovery in global passenger traffic, an undersupplied new aircraft market, and desires for fleet modernization, what once was primarily an ABS driven market is now vastly underserved.
 Given our extensive activity in aviation over a near twenty year investing history, including serving as the exclusive asset manager for a worldwide leader in aviation financing, we were able to analyze not only the capital shortage in the midlife space, but also the fundamental shortage in aircraft metal confronting airlines.
 Ongoing production and performance issues related to new aircraft deliveries have supported midlife aircraft valuations, making it our preferred corner of the market.
 Since the Russian invasion of Ukraine, new issuance of aviation ABS debt has remained dormant while higher benchmark rates and wider spreads have led many aircraft owners to warehouse assets or seek alternative financing.
 Although ABS spreads began tightening in 2023, overall financing costs remained elevated.
 This created a window to target high-yield, unlevered opportunities on a selective basis.
-Capitalizing on these conditions, our activity was elevated in 2024 within the Specialty sector.
-One transaction that contributed to this broader focus was the acquisition of a midlife Airbus A320 aircraft on lease to a wholly-owned subsidiary of one of the world’s premier airlines.
+Capitalizing on these conditions, our activity was elevated in 2024 within the Specialty Finance sector.
+One transaction that contributed to this broader focus was the acquisition of a midlife Airbus A320 aircraft on lease to a wholly-owned subsidiary of one of the world’s premier airlines based in Asia.
 The aircraft had originally been aggregated alongside other aircraft pre-COVID by its owner in anticipation of a public securitization.
 However, the 2022 rate hiking cycle and broader macro uncertainty further suppressed demand for aviation ABS, stalling the transaction.
 By late 2023, the seller had failed to reach sufficient scale for a securitization and began to offload individual assets.
 We saw an opportunity to acquire the aircraft at a historically wide yield relative to comparable aviation assets and broader credit instruments, supported by highly attractive pricing, limited financing options in the market, and, in our view, a fundamental misunderstanding of the credit risk of the lessee.
 The leaseholder benefits from the financial strength of its parent company, which has ample cash on its balance sheet, limited debt and an implicit credit backing from the government.
-Despite improving sentiment at the time, many lessors remained constrained by elevated funding costs, allowing us to transact at an attractive yield with upside tied to potential spread tightening along with improvement in lease rates and residual value of the metal.
+Despite improving sentiment at the time, many lessors remained constrained by elevated funding costs, allowing us to transact at an attractive yield, with upside tied to potential spread tightening and improvement in lease rates and residual value of the metal.

 Key Pillars Enabling Dynamic Investing Within an Expansive Asset Class